stig-atle/io_scene_mitsuba2/README.md

 Export meshes as .obj then references them.\
 Camera - with DOF\
 Environment map (hdr etc)\
-Batch export of frames, so that you can render animations.
+Batch export of frames, so that you can render animations.\
+Point/spot/mesh lights.

 **Integrators:**\
 Path\